Alternate Installation Procedures

 You may need Ghostscript, which can be obtained on the Smaller Downloads page.

-Almost all GUI programs for the Mac are configured to find the TeX binaries in /Library/TeX/texbin
+Almost all GUI programs for the Mac are configured to find the TeX binaries in /Library/TeX/texbin.

-then the binaries are either in ~/texlive/2016/bin/universal-darwin or in
+then the 64 bit binaries are in